charliemayer3/quote-wizard/README.md

 Running the program only requires...

-Pulling down the git repository.
+1) Pull down the git repository.

-Running 'npm install' in the root directory.
+2) Run 'yarn install' in the root directory in the command line.

-Running 'yarn start' in the root directory.
+3) Running 'yarn start' in the root directory in the command line.

+Thanks again for the opportunity!
+If you have any questions please just let me know!